GParareal: A time-parallel ODE solver using Gaussian process emulation: Acknowledgements

 \section{Acknowledgements}

 KP is funded by the Engineering and Physical Sciences Research Council through the MathSys~II CDT (grant EP/S022244/1) as well as the Culham Centre for Fusion Energy.
 TJS is partially supported by the Deutsche Forschungs\-gemeinschaft through project 415980428.
 This work has partly been carried out within the framework of the EUROfusion Consortium and has received funding from the Euratom research and training programme 2014--2018 and 2019--2020 under grant agreement No.~633053.
-The authors would also like to acknowledge the University of Warwick Scientific Computing Research Technology Platform for assistance in the research described in this paper.
+The authors would also like to acknowledge the University of Warwick Scientific Computing Research Technology Platform for assistance in the research described in this paper, in particular Arkadiy Davydov.
 The views and opinions expressed herein do not necessarily reflect those of any of the above-named institutions or funding agencies.
+For the purpose of open access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript version arising.

 \begin{appendices} \crefalias{section}{appendix}